inspec/inspec/docs/inputs.md

 ## What are Inputs?

 Inputs are the "knobs" you can use to customize the behavior of Chef InSpec profiles.
-If a profile supports Inputs, you can set the inputs in a variety of ways, allowing flexibility.
+If a profile supports inputs, you can set the inputs in a variety of ways, allowing flexibility.
 Profiles that include other profiles can set inputs in the included profile, enabling a multi-layered approach to configuring profiles.

 ### A Simple Example